elektro-NIK/P3DA/README.md

 - light, effect, sound, external backlight modes
 - white balance, gamma correction

+Install:
+- `pip3 install PyQt5` and `python3 setup.py install` for use in your system
+- or `pip install -e .` for install all necessary modules

+Using:
+- `./software/main.py` for starting
-- `/software/test.py` - rainbow ilumination on 0 channel
+- `/software/test.py` test rainbow ilumination on 0 channel
-- `/software/main.py` - GUI